The Complete Beginner’s Guide to Yoga for Men

 That depends on your budget, your goals and your access to yoga studios.

 To begin, you should be looking for a beginner series that takes the time to explain the fundamentals of moving and breathing.
-The poses are obviously important, but first things first.
+It can be tempting to dive into the "Ignite Power Flow" kinda video, but first things first.

 Adrienne is really down-to-earth and immediately puts you at ease.
 Her videos are very beginner friendly and it feels like she's right at home practising with you.